sekoyo/react-image-crop/README.md

 A callback which happens after a resize, drag, or nudge.
 Passes the current crop state object.

 `percentCrop` is the crop as a percentage.
-A typical use case for it would be to save it, so that the user's crop can be restored regardless of the size of the image (for example saving it on desktop, and then using it on a mobile where the image was smaller).
+A typical use case for it would be to save it so that the user's crop can be restored regardless of the size of the image (for example saving it on desktop, and then using it on a mobile where the image is smaller).

 #### onImageLoaded(image) (optional)